 STEP 1: Stimulate them awake by yelling their name and administering a hard sternum rub to the chest plate.

-STEP 2: If you have Naloxone/Narcan, use it.
+STEP 2: If you have naloxone, use it.
 Administer one dose every two minutes.

 - Injectable: Draw up the entire vial and inject it into the thigh muscle.

-- Nasal: Stick the device all the way up one nostril and click the plunger, make sure the device is inserted fully (medication will absorb through the sinuses)
+- Nasal: Stick the device all the way up one nostril and click the plunger, making sure the device is inserted fully (the medication will absorb through the sinuses).

 STEP 4: Provide rescue breathing.
 Get the person on their back, tip their head back to straighten the airway, pinch their nose, put your mouth over theirs and form a seal, one breath every five seconds.

 STEP 5: When the person starts to breathe regularly on their own, roll them into a recovery position on their side.

 STEP 6: Be gentle with them and yourself afterward!